bithost-gmbh/pdfviewhelpers/Documentation/Configuration/Index.rst

 Caching
 -------

-The extension pdfviewhelpers does not provide any caching mechanism for the generated PDF documents nor does it secure that the content gets cached by the TYPO3 frontend cache.
-In fact caching must be disabled in most cases when using these ViewHelpers.
+The extension pdfviewhelpers does not provide any caching mechanism for the generated PDF documents.
+In fact caching is disabled by default because it makes not much sense to save a PDF document to the TYPO3 frontend cache.

-Since generating PDF documents is quite time consuming you should implement your own caching strategy by saving the generated PDF files to the filesystem.
+Since generating PDF documents is quite time consuming you should implement your own caching strategy by saving the generated PDF files to the filesystem and only generate them when necessary.